ria8651/bdf2u8g2/README.md

 - [ ] Optimize the RLE encoding by trying different bit widths
 - [ ] Add customization of the u8g2 font header
 - [ ] Less unwraps and panics
+- [ ] Actaully generate the jump table